 Based on your requirements, download a required node.js version for your windows by clicking on 8.12.0 LTS or 10.11.0 Current button.
 In our tutorial, we are going to use 10.11.0 Current latest version for windows.

-As we have downloaded a node.js installer for windows, now we will install it in our windows machine for that double click on setup file to start the installation process like as shown below.
+As we have downloaded a node.js installer for windows, now we will install it in our windows machine for that double click on the setup file to start the installation process like as shown below.

-After completion of primary configurations, now we are ready to install node.js in our windows machine by clicking on Install button like as shown below.
+After completion of primary configurations, now we are ready to install node.js in our windows machine by clicking on the Install button like as shown below.

-After we click on Install button, now the node.js setup process will start and you can see the progress of the node.js installation like as shown below.
+After we click on the Install button, now the node.js setup process will start and you can see the progress of the node.js installation like as shown below.

-After completion of node.js installation, we can see the success message window like as shown below and click on Finish button to close the setup wizard.
+After completion of node.js installation, we can see the success message window like as shown below and click on the Finish button to close the setup wizard.

 After completion of node.js installation on our machine, we can verify it by opening command prompt and typing node -v.
 If node.js installed successfully, then it will display the version of node.js installed on our machine for that open command prompt and type command node -v like as shown below.

-Same way, you can install node.js on other operating systems such as Linux, Mac, etc. by downloading a required components from https://nodejs.org/en/download URL based on your requirements.
+Same way, you can install node.js on other operating systems such as Linux, Mac, etc. by downloading required components from https://nodejs.org/en/download URL based on your requirements.